 Michael Ryder scored twice for the Bruins, who rested key players Zdeno Chara, Patrice Bergeron and Mark Recchi after wrapping up the No. 6 seed in the Eastern Conference Saturday via their win against Carolina and Montreal's overtime loss to Toronto.
 Boston will travel to either New Jersey or Buffalo to start their postseason run depending on the outcome of the Sabres-Devils game later Sunday.

 The Capitals had already earned the Presidents' Trophy and home-ice advantage throughout the playoffs.
 Washington will welcome either Montreal or the N.Y.
 Rangers to Verizon Center later this week for a first-round series pending the result of New York's contest in Philadelphia.

-, who hadn't played in six games, made 34 saves and stopped Boyd Gordon and Matt Bradley in the shootout to earn the victory.
-It has been a trying year for Thomas, who won the Vezina trophy after last season, but has yielded the No. 1 job to rookie Tuukka Rask
+Boston goaltender Tim Thomas, who hadn't played in six games, made 34 saves and stopped Boyd Gordon and Matt Bradley in the shootout to earn the victory.
+It has been a trying year for Thomas, who won the Vezina trophy after last season, but has yielded the No. 1 job to rookie Tuukka Rask.